All Products

 File Path Prefix Filter

-If you do not set this parameter, the entire S3 bucket is traversed.
+If you leave this parameter empty, the entire S3 bucket is scanned.

 Note